 - 1. Abstract Algebra by Dummit and Foote is the recommended textbook for both 322 and 323 this year (it contains the material for Math 322, 323, 422 and most of 423, in fact).
 Buy it if you want a single abstract algebra book. - 2.
 Contemprorary Abstract Algebra by Gallian is a gentler alternative to Dummit and Foote.
 It is less dense and gives more details. - 3.
 An Introduction to the Theory of Groups by Rotman (GTM 148) covers group theory in much greater depth.
-You can download a PDF for free from the publisher (follow the link from the course website; you must be logged on to the UBC network for this), or of course buy a hardcopy.
+Instead of or in addition to buying a hardcopy you can also freely download a PDF for free from the publisher (follow the link from the course website; you must be logged on to the UBC network for this).
 In the instructor's opinion Rotman's book is the best introductory textbook on group theory.

-The material of this course is actually standard, and any book titled "group theory" or "abstract algebra" will include everything.
+The material of this course is quite standard, and any book titled "group theory" or "abstract algebra" will include everything.